UFAL-DSG/tgen/USAGE.md

 This is typically the baseline variant, with improved versions requiring slight configuration changes.

+The main experiment directory always has a basic experiment management in the `Makefile`, where `make help` can list the main commands.
+Note that some of the code in the Makefiles is also site-specific, especially all parts related to computing grid batch job submission, and requires some tweaking to get working.
+The code in the `Makefile` also assumes that Treex is installed.

 If you need help running some of the experiments, feel free to [contact me](http://github.com/tuetschek).